shruthaprakashds-cmyk/titanic-eda-with-r-tidyverse/README.md

-# titanic-eda-with-r-tidyverse
+# Titanic Survivor Analysis Using R (tidyverse)

-This repository contains an exploratory data analysis of the Titanic dataset using R and the tidyverse.
-The project focuses on gaining basic insights into passenger survival patterns.
-It is intended for learning and practicing data analysis concepts in R.
+This project performs exploratory data analysis on the Titanic dataset using R and the tidyverse.
+The objective is to understand passenger survival patterns through data cleaning and visualization.

+## Dataset
+The Titanic dataset includes details such as passenger age, gender, class, fare, and survival status.

+## Tools Used
+- R
+- RStudio
+- tidyverse

+## Project Structure
+- `DataFrameOperations.R` – Data analysis script
+- `data/` – Dataset files
+- `README.md` – Project documentation

+## Key Learnings
+- Exploratory data analysis

+## Author
+- Shrutha Prakash